Membership

 Membership Process and Criteria

 Specialist Groups of the Species Survival Commission are established for 4-year terms, which begin immediately following the quadrennial IUCN World Conservation Congress.
-The current term began after the most recent Congress in Honolulu, Hawaii, in September 2016.
-Members of the Cetacean Specialist Group (CSG) are appointed for 4-year terms, or whatever portion of a given 4-year term remains at the time of the appointment.
+The current term began in 2026 and will continue until 2029.
+Members of the Cetacean Specialist Group (CSG) are appointed for 4-year terms, or whatever portion of a given 4-year term remains at the time of appointment.

-Self nomination is discouraged; new members are typically nominated by existing members, but may also be nominated from outside the CSG.
-All nominees are evaluated by the CSG Chairman and Deputy Chairs, in close consultation with the CSG Regional Co-ordinators, other CSG members from the region, or CSG members with relevant expertise.
-Given the CSG’s core mission of providing scientifically credible advice on the conservation of cetaceans, the membership is generally expected to reflect a high standard of scientific accomplishment as well as a strong commitment to conservation.
+New members are typically nominated by existing CSG members, but may also be nominated from outside the Group.
+All nominees are evaluated by the CSG Co-Chairs, in consultation with the Deputy Chair, CSG Regional Coordinators, other CSG members from the region, or CSG members with relevant expertise.
+Self-nomination is strongly discouraged and only considered in exceptional circumstances.

 Peale’s dolphin (Lagenorhynchus australis), photographed in the Chiloé Archipelago, Chile, by Sonja Heinrich

 The CSG is a voluntary network, and so it is necessary to limit its size for manageability and effectiveness.
-The size of the group is kept within the range of 100-130 individuals and only a small number of new membership nominations can be considered each year.
+The size of the group is kept within the range of 125-150 individuals and only a small number of new membership nominations can be considered each year.
 Members are selected so that the membership in totality encompasses a broad range and balance of expertise and experience in terms of geography, taxonomy, and technical know-how.
-Also, a serious effort is made to maintain both a significant element of ‘corporate memory’ (longstanding members) and a steady infusion of ‘new blood’ (young scientists and emerging conservation leaders).
-Members can be reappointed for second and subsequent 4-year terms but only if they have demonstrated significant activity on behalf of the CSG.
+Also, a serious effort is made to maintain both a significant element of ‘institutional memory’ (longstanding members) and a steady infusion of emerging scientists and conservation leaders who bring fresh ideas and new perspectives.
+Members can be reappointed for a second and subsequent 4-year terms but only if they have demonstrated significant activity on behalf of the CSG.

 “Chilean dolphins, Cephalorhynchus eutropia, photographed in the Chiloé Archipelago, Chile.
 Photo: Sonja Heinrich.